USDepartmentofLabor/OSHA-Heat-Safety-Android-En/README.md

 For more information about safety while working in the heat, see OSHA's heat illness webpage, including new online guidance about using the heat index to protect workers.

 The NOAA webservice endpoint was removed at their request.
 You will need to replace this.

+#### Reusable Code
+If you want to repurpose the heat index calculation code, please see the [Calculate Heat Index-Java](Calculate-Heat-Index-Java) repository.